romanz/thebitcoinhole-databasedatabase/item-types/books/README.md

 # The Bitcoin Hole - Bitcoin Books

+## Introduction

+This repository goal is to have the more complete database of Bitcoin books, so they can be compared, helping users to choose wisely.
+The database is open-source, meaning anyone can collaborate to improve and correct any wrong data or add new items.

 ## Collaboration

 Inside the `items` directory, there is a JSON file for each book, with all the data about it.
 To collaborate (adding missing data, fixing wrong data or adding a new book), just fork the repository and send a pull request with the changes.